bishal2012/IOT/README.md

 # IOT
-Some projects done on IOT using arduino , raspberry pie and MQTT
+Some projects done on IOT using arduino , raspberry Pi and MQTT